theterrorintelligence/The-Terror-OSINT/README.md

 # OSINT tools :ghost:

-## Below is list of completely amazing tools for performing OSINT 👀
+## List of completely amazing tools for performing OSINT 👀

+###### This list will be updated & expanded from time to time when I have time.

 `Domain and IP Research`
 https://who.is/